LoginRadius/engineering-blog-samples/README.md

 ## How to use ##

-The root folder contains langauge specific folder for code samples.
+The root folder contains language specific folder for code samples.
 You can browse to particular directory and access the code sample as per your need

 e.g.